tremblaythibaultl/ketcoin/README.md

 not be maintained at all times) but you are free to start your own network if you wish to.

-*This code is not tread-safe and secure to use as of right now.*
+*This code is neither thread-safe nor secure as of right now.*